ijardillier/netclient-elastic/Readme.md

 ## Analyse traces in Kibana

 First thing we can check, the correlation ids for logs.
-As our application is very simple, we won't have span but we can see transaction id in Discover for our applications logs.

 ![Logs correlation ids on Discover](Logs_Correlation_Discover.png)